GameMakerDiscord/about/README.md

 &nbsp;

-**What we're looking for in submissions are:**
+_**What we're looking for in submissions are:**_

-:one: Examples of accessible, time-tested GameMaker techniques
+**:one: Examples of accessible, time-tested GameMaker techniques**

-:two: Well-written and well-commented examples of novel and interesting techniques
+**:two: Well-written and well-commented examples of novel and interesting techniques**

-:three: Finished game project files that demonstrate novel and interesting techniques
+**:three: Finished game project files that demonstrate novel and interesting techniques**

 &nbsp;

 **Submissions must be made to Sidorakh via a DM on Discord.** The easiest way to get in touch is to **join our server** (https://discord.gg/By6u9pC).
 Once you have sent your submission directly to Sidorakh, **we will review the submission**, and one of three things will happen:

-:one: The submission is declined because it doesn't fit with the guidelines or checklist, or isn't a good fit for this GitHub organisation overall.
+:one: **The submission is declined** because it doesn't fit with the guidelines or checklist, or isn't a good fit for this GitHub organisation overall.

-:two: Modifications to the submission are requested.
-This would happen when a submission is a good fit for the GitHub, but doesn't meet the guidelines.
+:two: **Modifications to the submission are requested.** This would happen when a submission is a good fit for the GitHub, but doesn't meet the guidelines.

-:three: The submission is accepted.

-If the submission is accepted, then you will be allowed to **transfer the repo** to the GitHub organisation.
+:three: **The submission is accepted** and you will be allowed to **transfer the repo** to the GitHub organisation.

 If that was a little hard to follow, don't worry, we have a **handy flowchart** for you here: https://i.imgur.com/JrkiRLd.png

 &nbsp;

-**Submissions must fulfill all questions on the following checklist:**
+_**Submissions must fulfill all questions on the following checklist:**_

 :ballot_box_with_check: Is your submission novel work that demonstrates a new technique, or is it a clear example of an old technique?